section-engineering-education/engineering-education/content/articles/introduction-to-frequent-itemset-mining-with-python/index.md

 A [Frequent Itemset](https://www.sciencedirect.com/topics/computer-science/frequent-itemsets) combines elements that often appear together.
 A Frequent Itemset is a subset(s) of an itemset that occurs in a dataset with a particular frequency.
 For instance, given a frequency value, perhaps of 0.1 or 0.01%, for a stationery store, all subsets of school items that many customers have bought at different times are called Frequent Itemset.

-For example, a set of school items such as {'Uniform', 'Bag', 'Book'} is a Frequent Itemset if sufficiently many customers buy it.
+For example, a set of school items such as {'Uniform', 'Bag', 'Book'} is a Frequent Itemset if many customers buy it sufficiently.

 ### Why Frequent Itemset Mining?
 [Frequent itemset mining](https://wires.onlinelibrary.wiley.com/doi/abs/10.1002/widm.1329) (pattern mining) is a technique used to derive relationships such as regularities in customers' shopping behavior in physical and online stores to discover association rules out of the relationships.